Jon Berti Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks eighth in MLB.
+- The pitching staff for the Braves has a collective 9.6 K/9, the fourth-best in MLB.

-- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.48).
+- The Braves' 3.53 team ERA ranks sixth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.